Nokorpo/nokorpo-website/about-us.md

     <div>
         <h2><a href="https://nepo.dev/">Nepo</a></h2>
         <h2>🌱</h2>
-        <p>Nepo is a programmer, and the person in charge of avoid making all the code explode.
+        <p>Nepo is a programmer, and the person in charge of preventing all code from exploding.
 They have experience working as a QA in the software development industry for 8 years, so they are focused on good practices, scalability, and testing.
 Nepo is also a very organized and structured person and they promote good communication inside the team.</p>
     </div>
 </div>